-The instructor of record (course director/course coordinator/clerkship rotation course coordinator) will assign the final grade for each course/clerkship.
-Once a grade has been entered on a student record, it can only be changed by the course director/coordinator of record.
+The Course Director will assign the final grade for each course/clerkship.
+Once a grade has been entered on a student record, it can only be changed by the Course Director.

 A cumulative grade point average (GPA) shall be maintained for each student and shall be used to determine a student's academic performance.
 The GPA is calculated by multiplying the course grade points (A = 4; B = 3; C = 2; D = 1; F = 0) by the credit hours to give the course points.
 The sum of the points earned divided by the total number of credit hours will determine the GPA for the period.
 Final class rank is calculated at the end of the student's OMS-II year due to the Pass, Fail, and Honors grading system during clerkship rotations.